 Conclusion

-There are many other innovative systems deserving mentioning are Nano-farming, Farm-Bot, Paper-pot Trans-planter, Fruit/Vegetable Moulds, Shrub Trimmer, Bee Vectoring, Mini-chromosome Technology, and Zero-gravity Plant Growing Technology (LYFE).
+There are many other innovative systems deserving mentioning such as Nano-farming, Farm-Bot, Paper-pot Trans-planter, Fruit/Vegetable Moulds, Shrub Trimmer, Bee Vectoring, Mini-chromosome Technology, and Zero-gravity Plant Growing Technology (LYFE).

 As a matter of fact, the investment in modern agriculture technology has seen accelerated growth of more than 40% to 50%.
 Agro-technology and innovations provide farmers with better governance over crop quality control, pest management, and even the optimization of their existing practices to achieve higher revenue using the same amount of land.

-These new agro-technologies have the great possibility to take productiveness and land stewardship to new heights.
+These new agro-technologies have the great possibility of taking productiveness and land stewardship to new heights.
 Moreover, technologies will enable farmers to make smart decisions about new investments.
 In 2022 and years to come, Agrotechnology will design better ways for farmers and landowners to understand their land and choose the right tools.
-Also, empower better farmland stewardship.
+Also, empowers better farmland stewardship.